aaronburrell/elk-anisble/README.md

-# Configure and Install ELK STACK, OpenLdap, rsyslog, and RDP fix on RHEL using Ansible
+# Configure and Install ELK stack on eEntOS using Ansible

 ## ELK Components